History of the United States Forest Service

-Starting in 1876, and undergoing a series of name changes, the U.S. Forest Service grew to protect and use millions of acres of forest on public land.
+Starting in 1876, and undergoing a series of name changes, the United States Forest Service of the Department of Agriculture grew to protect and use millions of acres of forest on public land.
 Gifford Pinchot, an early advocate of scientific forestry, along with President Theodore Roosevelt and conservation organizations, led the effort to manage forest for the public good.

+From the 1890s to the present, there has been a fierce rivalry over control of forests between the Department of Agriculture and the Department of the Interior.
+Numerous proposals have failed and the Forest Service remains a part of the Department of Agriculture.

 History

 In 1876, Congress created the office of Special Agent in the Department of Agriculture to assess the state of the forests in the United States.
 Franklin B. Hough was appointed the head of the office.
 In 1881, the office was expanded into the newly formed Division of Forestry.
 The Forest Reserve Act of 1891 authorized withdrawing land from the public domain as "forest reserves," managed by the Department of the Interior.
 In 1901, the Division of Forestry was renamed the Bureau of Forestry.
-The Transfer Act of 1905 transferred the management of forest reserves from the General Land Office of the Interior Department to the Bureau of Forestry, henceforth known as the US Forest Service.
+The Transfer Act of 1905 transferred the management of forest reserves from the United States General Land Office of the Interior Department to the Bureau of Forestry, henceforth known as the US Forest Service.
 Gifford Pinchot was the first Chief Forester of the US Forest Service.
 In 1911, Congress passed the Weeks Act, authorizing the government to purchase private lands for stream-flow protection, and to maintain the lands as national forests.
 This made it possible for the national forest system to expand into the eastern United States.